 Addiction treatment comes in many forms as well.

-Popular culture paints drug rehab as hospital beds, IV drips and group counseling sessions.
+Popular culture paints drug rehab as hospital beds, IV drips, and group counseling sessions.
 These resources are present in many treatment plans.
-However, addiction recovery can be more…naturale, too.
+However, addiction recovery can take other forms.

 Physical activity and exercise give your recovery a lively change.
 Whether you’re walking the road toward sobriety or preparing for that first step, drug addiction treatment can be as close as your own body and as simple as walking outside.

 Many recovery techniques work to restore the brain’s balance of “happiness-inducing” chemicals like dopamine — a balance that drug and alcohol abuse disrupts.

 Physical activity boosts the presence of these chemicals, too.
 Exercising douses the brain with dopamine, so exercising often release more of it.
 Our fitness rises, and our mood rises too.

 But in recovering addicts, there’s an added benefit.

 Studies show that exercise and physical activity can actually help return dopamine levels to pre-abuse heights.